Henning

 Henning is a surname, as well as a given name.

 Etymology of the surname

 The surname originated in East Prussia.
 It is derived from "Henneke", which is a diminutive of Johannes.
 The Low German suffix -ing means "son of".
 The name is indigenous to the North German areas Mecklenburg, Hannover, Hamburg, Holstein and Pommern; especially the towns Stralsund and Greifswald, in Mecklenburg, near the Baltic Sea is well known as places where the name originated.
 Both towns formed part of Denmark up until the Thirty Years' War (1618–1648).

 Between the years 1300 and 1500 the name was used as a popular nickname for "the Son of John (Johannes)".
-In the old Baltic dialect a rooster was called a “Hen” (hen = male, henne = female).
 The Baltic (or North German) “ing” was added to indicate that it was a name deduced from the name of a father or ancestor.

 The name originated amongst noblemen and knights, such as: